Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-We've always gone a little overboard at Halloween—partly because I've had a houseful of kids for so long, and partly because it's also my daughter's birthday, and because it's really just an excuse to have fun.
+We've always gone a little overboard at Halloween—partly because I've had a houseful of kids for so long, partly because it's also my daughter's birthday, and partly because it's really just an excuse to have fun.
 All of those are perfectly valid in my opinion!

 Because we love layer cakes so much, celebrations don't seem quite complete without one.
 So I decided to come up with something extra special for Halloween this year—and this black velvet cake fits the bill perfectly.

-The recipe looks a little intimidating at first—but don't worry.
-It really isn't—the big tricks are to combine the different steps in separate bowls first.
+The recipe looks a little intimidating at first—but don't worry, it really isn't.
+The big tricks are to combine the different steps in separate bowls first.
 After that, it's truly just a matter of mixing everything together in order.
 I will say, take the time to scrape down the sides of your bowl as you work, making sure that all your ingredients are fully incorporated at each stage.
 This ensures when you come down to the final step —the coloring—the food coloring will mix in completely, ensuring that the final cake is a deep, gorgeous, luscious black all the way through.

 I really think you'll love this cake—everything about it is just right, from the color to the flavor to the moist texture.
-For even more fun, try out the little marshmallow ghosts!

 - 2 cups boiling water